 So how does not making your bed combat this?
 Well, when you leave the covers and sheets askew and open, it gives the bed a chance to air out.
 This, in combination with natural sunlight, dehydrates the dust mites and they’ll quickly die out.
 If you’re a neat freak and can’t deal with the sight of an unmade bed, even leaving your bed messy for a few hours in the morning will help to keep dust mite populations down.

 There are also a few other steps you can take to eliminate mites throughout your home.
 When it comes to your bedding, ensure you are washing it regularly on the hot water cycle.
+Should you make your bed before doing this, be sure the sheets and covers are entirely dry before they are put away.
 You can also buy protective mattress covers that are designed to keep mite populations away from your bed.
+Don’t forget to wash your mattress cover regularly to keep it clean and mite-free.

 Mites also thrive in carpeting and upholstered furniture.
 If you can do without carpeting, great.
 If you can’t, ensure you are vacuuming your carpets and upholstered furniture regularly, including under the furniture and under the seat cushions.